aimms/how-to/Articles/451/451-refinery-pooling-planning.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Pooling, Global optimization, Nonlinear Programming, NLP, Pivot table, Network object
+   :keywords: Pooling problem, NLP, global optimization, BARON, initial values, local optima, pivot table, network object
-   :description: This exampl eis a refinery-pooling problem, which illustrates the effect of selecting different initial values in supporting the solution finding process.
+   :description: Maximizes refinery end-product sales by solving a nonlinear pooling model, demonstrating how different initial values yield distinct local optima and how BARON finds the global optimum.

 Direct download AIMMS Project :download:`Refinery Pooling Planning.zip <model/Refinery Pooling Planning.zip>`